Riverscapes/champ-transformation-tool/docs/instructions.md

 ## GNU Licnese

 Developer can be contacted at [Joe.Wheaton@usu.edu](mailto:Joe.Wheaton@usu.edu) or Joe Wheaton, Department of Watershed Sciences, Utah State University, 5210 Old Main Hill, Logan, UT 84322-5210, USA.
-Source code can be acquired from developer by request.
+The source code is licensed under a [GNU Public License](https://github.com/Riverscapes/champ-transformation-tool/blob/master/LICENSE) as open source and can be downloaded by developers wishing to extend the tool [here](https://github.com/Riverscapes/champ-transformation-tool ) (requires Visual Studio, C#).

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This [program]({{site.baseurl}}/download) is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.